 ^{} Measured at 13.5" depth.

 WARNING: Maintain the minimum clearances.
 If you can, provide greater clearances from floor, ceiling and adjoining wall.

-Carefully follow the instructions below.
-This will ensure safe installation into a masonry, UL127-listed manufactured fireplace or certified vent-free firebox.
+Carefully follow these instructions.
+This will ensure safe installation into a masonry, UL127-listed manufactured fireplace or listed vent-free firebox